officialRanjanaDevi/Weather-forecast/README.md

 ## Installation and Setup

-1. Clone the repository:   git clone https://github.com/yourusername/weather-forecast-site.git
+1. Clone the repository:   git clone https://github.com/officialRanjanaDevi/Weather-forecast.git

-2. Navigate to the project folder:   cd weather-forecast-site
+2. Navigate to the project folder:   cd Weather-forecast

 3. Install the dependencies:   npm install

-4. Create a `.env` file in the root of your project and define your API key:   REACT_APP_WEATHER_API_KEY=your-api-key
+4. Create a `.env` file in the root of your project and define your API key:   REACT_APP_API_KEY=your-api-key

 5. Start the development server:   npm run start